 Sanjay spent the early part of his career in healthcare management consulting most recently with Deloitte where he focused on strategy, operations and business transformation in the provider sector.

 Arnold Whitman is founder and Chairman of Formation Capital, a leading investment firm in Senior Care.
 Over the past 20 years, Arnie has strategically led Formation Capital in its growth and execution of over $8 Billion in transactions.
 Arnie is also a founding partner in Generator Ventures, a leading venture firm focused on the intersection of innovation and aging.

 He is also a partner with Aging 2.0, a global platform and community for innovators, providers, distributors, and investors focused on solutions for aging and seniors.

 Arnie is a former board member and Chairman emeritus of the National Investment Center for Seniors Housing and Care (NIC).
 He is a current board member of Genesis Healthcare, HC-One in the U.K., ASHA, Trident USA, Care Institute, Vynca, and Chronic Care Management, Inc.

-Stephen Johnston MBA is a co-founder of Aging 2.0, a global innovation platform for aging and senior care, founder of Fordcastle, an innovation consultancy and a member of the Future Agenda, the world’s largest open foresight initiative.
+Stephen Johnston is a co-founder of Aging 2.0, a global innovation platform for aging and senior care, founder of Fordcastle, an innovation consultancy and a member of the Future Agenda, the world’s largest open foresight initiative.
 Stephen serves on the board of Music and Memory a New York 501c3 nonprofit focused on improving the quality of life for older people,

-He is co-author of Growth Champions (Wiley, 2012), a book about sustainable corporate growth.
+Stephen is co-author of Growth Champions (Wiley, 2012), a book about sustainable corporate growth.
 He has an MA in Economics from Cambridge University and an MBA from Harvard Business School where he was a Fulbright Scholar.